 - Using more energy means bills will go up regardless of your energy rate.
 That will affect this month’s energy bills.

-- Using more energy means natural gas and other mans of powering generation plants will be in greater demand, meaning wholesale prices could spike.
+- Using more energy means natural gas and other means of powering generation plants will be in greater demand, meaning wholesale prices could spike.
 That could affect energy bills for months to come.